orenzah/virtual_mimo/README.txt

 Joint Virtual MIMO and Data Gathering
 =====================================

-This project is simulating the article Joint Virtual MIMO and Data Gathering
+This project is simulating the article Joint Virtual MIMO and Data Gathering using OMNeT++ enviroment.